 By Tommy Nguyen, Jeanine Grimes, Sophia Lu

-VENTURA, CA – During Leticia Delgado’s sentencing hearing earlier this Tuesday, a Ventura County Superior Court judge agreed with the prosecution and sentenced her to jail despite the defense’s dedicated effort and her daughter’s teary statement to the court.
+VENTURA, CA – During The accused’s sentencing hearing earlier this Tuesday, a Ventura County Superior Court judge agreed with the prosecution and sentenced her to jail despite the defense’s dedicated effort and her daughter’s teary statement to the court.

 Judge Patricia Murphy recalled that the sentencing agreement between the parties at the time of the accused’s plea was a grant of probation, before asking for the prosecution’s current position.

 According to the record, in 2003 it was an offer of 180 days on probation.
-However, the prosecution argued it no longer believes that offer is appropriate for Delgado.
+However, the prosecution argued it no longer believes that offer is appropriate for the accused.

-“She [Delgado] was out to warrant for roughly 18 years before this case came back on the calendar,” Deputy District Attorney Jillian Ewan explained, adding, “This case remains a felony given the value that she stole, which was over $4,000.”
+“She [the accused] was out to warrant for roughly 18 years before this case came back on the calendar,” Deputy District Attorney Jillian Ewan explained, adding, “This case remains a felony given the value that she stole, which was over $4,000.”

-The record also noted Delgado’s denial of involvement in any criminal conduct, and she absconded after pleading guilty pending sentencing because of “having young children.”
+The record also noted the accused’s denial of involvement in any criminal conduct, and she absconded after pleading guilty pending sentencing because of “having young children.”

 The prosecution suggested she should spend time in low-term felony jail for having been on the run for so long.

-Defense Counsel Robert Helfend said that “it doesn’t really do Ms. Delgado any justice,” noting she had not avoided all responsibilities.
+Defense Counsel Robert Helfend said that “it doesn’t really do [the accused] any justice,” noting she had not avoided all responsibilities.

-Helfend informed the court Delgado had already served 116 days actual time awaiting trial.
+Helfend informed the court that the accused had already served 116 days actual time awaiting trial.
 The reason she had to leave, he claimed, was for her three children who were still very young at the time and were not living under the same roof with her family.

 The counsel recalled the accused’s first move when she got out of custody was to move back to Miami to gather all of her children under her roof, and she raised them all by herself.